Serigoto/BTC-ISMIR19-master-and-XMLMusic-songs-converter/README.md

-# A Bi-Directional Transformer for Musical Chord Recognition
+# A Bi-Directional Transformer for Musical Chord Recognition and XMLMusicConverter.

-This repository has the source codes for the paper "A Bi-Directional Transformer for Musical Chord Recognition"(ISMIR19).
+This repository has the source codes for the paper "A Bi-Directional Transformer for Musical Chord Recognition"(ISMIR19) and the source codes for the paper "XMLMusicConverter".

 <img src="png/model.png">